Hongshen2010/deal_ranking/README.md

 Github repository:  [deal_ranking](https://github.com/Hongshen2010/deal_ranking/blob/master/README.md)

-My project is a light-weight searchc engine for deal and discount imformation.
+My project is a light-weight searchc engine for deals and discount imformation.
 The main function is returning the deal imformation based on the key words(queries) input by the user.
 The project contains two part.